crap

 Crap has crapped itself!

-Crap bootstrapped itself some time ago, so its source code is crap.
+Crap bootstrapped itself some time ago, so its source is pure crap.
 As future development progresses in crap code, rest assured that crap will always remain 100% crap.

 Generated C source files are included, so thankfully there is no prerequisite for crap to compile crap.